kefoto/javaNN/NeuralNetwork/README.md

 Neural Network Java Implementation
 Ke Xu - kxu27@u.rochester.edu

-Note: When building the neural network, 3Blue1Brown's video helped me a lot: https://www.youtube.com/watch?v=Ilg3gGewQ5U&ab_channel=3Blue1Brown.
-I was struggling on why the accuracy of the iris dataset is 0.33 with one lay of 3 nodes.
-As I crank up the layer size from 3 to 7 to 100, the accuracy improved significantly.
+Note: When building the neural network, 3Blue1Brown's video helped me greatly: https://www.youtube.com/watch?v=Ilg3gGewQ5U&ab_channel=3Blue1Brown.
+I was struggling with why the accuracy of the iris dataset is 0.33 with one lay of 3 nodes.
+As I cranked up the layer size from 3 to 7 to 100, the accuracy improved significantly.
 Hence I made one layer of 100 nodes as default for the iris dataSet.
-(I might over-complicates the model).
-When searching for the MNIST, I found a csv version that provided label first and input second to create a simple reading function.
-Since this set is different from iris, I have to create different data reader, transformation, and file writer (essentially a different train function.
+(I might over-complicate the model).
+When searching for the MNIST, I found a CSV version that provided a label first and input second to create a simple reading function (https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).
+Since this set is different from the iris, I have to create different data reader, transformation, and file writer (essentially a different train function.
 Why?
-Because I can train method with randomized smaller sample and write files during each step but not record data in a fibinoacci run time).
+Because I can train the method with randomized smaller samples and write files during each step but not record data in a Fibonacci run time).

-When running the main, the system provides a quick sample print of the nn and also writes the accuracy data into file: nn_graph_data.txt.
-Hence, I can take those data into Excel and provide report graph.
+When running the main, the system provides a quick sample print of the nn and writes the accuracy data into the file: nn_graph_data.txt.
+Hence, I can take those data into Excel and provide a report graph.

 There are some assumed default attributes for nn:
-	For neuron network, iris dataset has a layer of 100, MNIST has a layer of 300 and 800.
-Iris can provide sample overview, but MNIST only focus on providing the graph.
-To optimize run time and getting efficient overview for MNIST, I implemented random sampling of training and testing set.
-The size of training and testing set are 5000 and 2500.
-The writing the accuracy increment is 2 by default to minimize run time.
-The learning rate are assumed decay rate.
+	For the neural network, the iris dataset has a layer of 100, and MNIST has a layer of 300 and 800.
+Iris can provide a sample overview, but MNIST only focuses on providing the graph.
+To optimize run time and get an efficient overview for MNIST, I implemented random sampling of training and testing sets.
+The size of the training and testing sets are 5000 and 2500.
+The writing accuracy increment is 2 by default to minimize run time.
+The learning rate is assumed decay rate.

 Those are the attributes that can be edited in those files.